gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-25-a-model-citizen.markdown

 ## Schemas

+A schema is a formal description of the structure of a database.
 You might have used Symfony2 or Zend where you generally define model fields in PHP.
 In Lithium, you can have the fields automatically loaded from the database, which is pretty interesting.
 In MySQL, for example, Lithium uses DESCRIBE on a corresponding table to work out what fields a data type has.

-The schema (TODO DEFINE) is:

 > Lazy-initialize the schema for this Model object, if it is not already manually set in the object.
 You can declare `protected $_schema = array(...)` to define the schema manually.